 The main set for Welles' version, a mishmash of found objects from Republic's western scenery department, consists of the side of a rocky cliff with trails for the horses propped up by columns, like some Escheresque mind trap.
 Welles' sweaty face foregrounded against the processionals of horses makes them drip like ghost cops from a SHOCK CORRIDOR dream sequence drainpipe.
 Dig this perceptive piece from a professor named KJ:

 Part of its mastery is its use of voiceover for most of the speech.
 That, combined with Welles' magnificent camera work (including angles, shadows, and focus—or out-of-focus—effects) give us a Macbeth who is more disoriented than evil.
 Welles seems to have taken Macbeth's inability to sleep and extended it into all aspects of the character.
 At first, he appears to be playing Macbeth drunk.
 Upon consideration, he's playing Macbeth as sleep-deprived.
-As a college teacher, I recognize this as method acting worth of Stanislavski himself!Polanski's is great but I need to see it again.
-I've seen Orson's version probably twenty times.
+As a college teacher, I recognize this as method acting worth of Stanislavski himself!Polanski's is great but I've seen it but a few times.
+I've seen Orson's countless times.
 Over and over again once while convulsing alone in my apartment after an alcoholic relapse (Nov.
-1998, my sober anniversary).
+1998, my sober anniversary), savoring the application to my own twisted state as akin to the madness of his horrific guilt, and the way the gathered lords humoring him, changing sides, etc., the friends and family who make it possible for the alcoholic to have his problem become the white elephant invisible.
 It's also the closest Orson got to making a horror movie, which is too damn bad.
-But Polanski made a horror movie or two before doing his Macbeth, so there's a kind of crossroads of Polanski themes a lurking: the madness of beautiful women (Repulsion); the meta connection to brutal, sudden cult-related violence ala Manson and the Nazis; and the all-consuming horror... of the elderly.
+But Polanski made a horror movie or two before doing his Macbeth, so there's a kind of crossroads of Polanski themes a lurking: the madness of beautiful women (Repulsion); the meta connection to brutal, sudden cult-related violence ala Manson and the Nazis (including a repulsive bear-dog fight); and the all-consuming horror... of the elderly.
 (Rosemary's Baby).

-Suffice it to say, Lady MacBeth (Francesca Annis) in the Polanski is a hottie, unlike the Macbeth of either of the other films, and the witches number in the dozens and are naked and kinky and only about half are old like a Castavet.
-Everyone else is young and pretty and the bloodlust that wells up in the breast of our MacBeth (Jon Finch) seems more a madness born of Apollonian narcissism and flipside paranoia rather than sleep deprivation or, in the Kurosawa case, supernatural fatalism and schizophrenia.
+Suffice it to say, Lady MacBeth (Francesca Annis) in the Polanski is a hottie, unlike the Macbeth of either of the other films, using seduction to spur her man forward rather than nagging, and the witches number in the dozens and are naked and kinky and only about half are old like a Castavet.
+Everyone else is young and pretty and the bloodlust that wells up in the breast of our MacBeth (Jon Finch) seems more a madness born of Apollonian narcissism (he has more yes men then in Welles or Kurosawa) and flipside paranoia rather than sleep deprivation or, in the Kurosawa case, supernatural fatalism and schizophrenia.
 Take your pick, or pick 'em all, you can't go wrong.
 Just kill the king... when I draw the Queen of Hearts, my dear breast-nursed serpent.
-There is no cooler name to say while drunk than...
-Banquo.
+There is no cooler name to say while drunk than... time to play a little solitaire with Banquo.

 |This is what my first intervention was like|